JCCoello/fastify-js-example/README.md

 ## Conclusion

 The Coello API Fastify JS project demonstrates a practical implementation of a RESTful API using the Fastify framework and SQLite.
-It is designed to be a starting point for developers looking to build or extend their own APIs with similar functionality.
+It is designed to be a starting point for QA analysts looking to build or extend their own APIs with similar functionality.